-Fig. 14: Reward, loss of the policy network, loss of the value function, and probability of action selections of the LDLS algorithm
+Fig. 14.
+Reward, loss of the policy network, loss of the value function, and probability of action selections of the LDLS algorithm.
+Authorized licensed use limited to: Shanghai Jiaotong University.
+Downloaded on May 20,2023 at 14:41:54 UTC from IEEE Xplore.
+Restrictions apply.

-7 CONCLUSIONS
+7 CONCLUSION

 We have formulated the layer dependency-aware scheduling problem in heterogeneous MEC.
 A policy gradientbased algorithm with well-extracted layer dependency information and improved action selection effectively reduces the task completion time with limited resources.
-Compared with the state-of-the-art baseline algorithms, the proposed LDLS algorithm outperforms the image-based and layerbased algorithms by 54% and 19%, respectively.
+Compared with the state-of-the-art baseline algorithms, the proposed LDLS algorithm outperforms the image-based and layer-based algorithms by 54% and 19%, respectively.

 This is our first attempt at layer dependency-aware scheduling.
 We have obtained inspiring experimental results, proving that scheduling at the granularity of the layer can effectively reduce the task completion time in heterogeneous MEC.
 On this basis, much work can be done.
 For example, tasks can be grouped and scheduled together to use the layer dependency information further.
 Moreover, the download sequence of the layers can be further considered to optimize the waiting time of layer download for tasks.
-Besides, the registry's deployment on the edge nodes or layer caching with some selected edge nodes is also up-andcoming to further reduce the task completion time.
+Besides, the registry's deployment on the edge nodes or layer caching with some selected edge nodes is also upand-coming to further reduce the task completion time.
 These will be considered in our future work.